Stephanie-Merle/React-leboncoin/README.md

-# Project
+# Fullstack Project with REACT and Node.js

-WIP fell free to contribute if you wish to rescue my CSS 😂

-React app 'leboncoin'
 CI with Netlify >> https://good-deal.netlify.com/

+React website clone 'leboncoin' with authentication.
+User can search and post offers, upload of pictures with cloudinary.
+Results with paging for the offers fetched.

 ---